neondatabase/website/content/docs/reference/cli-set-context.md

 ### Setting context when creating a new project

 Let's say you want to create a new project called `MyLatest`.
-You can automatically set the project ID and primary branch ID context at the same time as you create the project.
+You can automatically set the project ID and default branch ID context at the same time as you create the project.

 ```bash
 neonctl projects create --name MyLatest --set-context